10up/wpsnapshots/README.md

   This command deletes a snapshot from the repository.

-## Identity Access Management
+## Identity Access Management and Security

+Snapshots is intended to store development environments.
+It was not meant to be a secure solution to store sensitive production data in the cloud.

-WP Snapshots relies on AWS for access management.
+Snapshots relies on AWS for access management.
 Each snapshot is associated with a project slug.
 Using AWS IAM, specific users can be restricted to specific projects.
+It is your responsibility to ensure your AWS cloud environment is properly secured.

+## PII

+Snapshots automatically scrubs user information when creating a snapshot.
+Scrubbed data only includes standard WordPress data e.g. user name, passwords, some user meta, etc. Certain plugins or custom code my store PII elsewhere.
+It is strongly recommended you review your project for PII (personal identifable information) before pushing snapshots to AWS.
 ## Troubleshooting

 * __WP Snapshots can't establish a connection to the database__